kljensen/kronos/doc/API_AUDIT.md

 # Kronos API Audit - Issue #144

 **Date:** 2025-11-06
-**Current Version:** API minimization complete (Phase 1-7) **Total Exports:** 92 (limit: 100)
+**Current Version:** API minimization complete
+**Total Exports:** 92 (limit: 100)

 ## Executive Summary

-This document provides a complete inventory of the kronos public API after the API minimization effort (Phases 1-7, Issues #145-#148).
+This document provides a complete inventory of the kronos public API after the API minimization effort.
 We have successfully reduced the public API from 127 to 92 exports.

-### Current State (Post Phase 7)
+### Current State
 - **Essential API (stable):** Core types, enums, and builder pattern (~60 exports)
-- **Experimental API:** Moved to `github.com/kljensen/kronos/experimental` package
 - **X-prefixed helpers:** Reduced to 4 (only for private field access)
 - **Total exports:** 92 (down from 127)
 - **Guard limit:** 100 (reduced from 150)

-### Phase 7 Achievements (Issues #145-#148)
+### Achievements
-1. ✓ Moved advanced parsing constructs to experimental package
+1. ✓ Removed experimental package entirely (was over-engineered)
 2. ✓ Retired X-prefixed configuration helpers (kept only 4 for private field access)
 3. ✓ Tightened configuration exposure around builder API
 4. ✓ Reduced MAX_EXPORTS guard from 150 to 100